ATTODataPortal/Documents/HowTo/HowToExploreData.md

 ## 2. View and explore datasets

 <p align="justify">
-Details of each dataset can be found by clicking on the small eye-icon in the very right column of the dataset table view (see Figure 3).
+Details of each dataset can be found by clicking on the small eye-icon in the very right column of the dataset table view (Figure 3).
 </p>
 <br>